henriknelson/zip-magisk-module/README.md

-# zip for Android (aarch64)
+# Info-ZIP for Android (aarch64)

 ## by nelshh @ xda-developers

-This Magisk module installs the latest stable version of the zip tools to the target system
+This Magisk module installs the latest stable version of the Info-ZIP zip tools to the target system

 ## Change Log